Overview

 Department and faculty

-The Clinical Neurophysiology Fellowship Program faculty is comprised of Mayo Clinic specialists, who are committed to patient care, education and research in their daily practices.
+The Clinical Neurophysiology, Electromyography Fellowship Program faculty is comprised of eight Mayo Clinic neuromuscular medicine specialists, who are committed to patient care, education, and research in their daily practices.
 Many of our faculty have published and lectured extensively and are well regarded in their field.
 You will have direct access to these individuals throughout your training.
-Visit the Department of Neurology at Mayo Clinic in Jacksonville for a list of faculty and further information.
+Visit the Department of Neurology at Mayo Clinic in Florida for a list of faculty and further information.

 Curriculum